 const Shoe = mongoose.model('Shoe', productSchema);

-• Now, let’s demonstrate the use of the MongoDB updateMany() method on these documents.
+Now, let’s demonstrate the usage of the MongoDB updateMany() method on the documents inserted above:

 const myFilterQuery = { sizeUK: 8 };